 Make sure to sand your wooden sign board before and after putting a layer of paint on its surface.
 Let it dry completely in preparation for the next step of this tutorial.

 Aside from sign painting, you can also decorate it using wood stain.
 Many woodworkers are not keen on this process because of the fumes and chemicals it contains.
 In that case, a water-based wood stain would be the best solution you could find.

 Other than the absence of toxic chemicals, water-based wood stains tend to hold color better and have better UV protection compared to oil-based products.
 When applying these onto the board, remember to brush the stain in the same direction as the lines.

-There are many great tint colors available in the market to suit the needs of your DIY wood sign project, like walnut, grey, cascade, and many more.
-Let it sit for a while, or you can also try blowdrying if you want it to dry faster.
+There are many great tint colors you will love available in the market to suit the needs of your DIY wood sign project for your home, like walnut, grey, cascade, and many more.
+Let it sit for a while, or you can also try blowdrying if you want the sign to dry faster.

 Prepare Desired Text or Imagery

-The next step in this DIY wood signs tutorial is to finally add your design to the board’s surface.
-You could use these four easy methods when laying down the letters on the rustic and smoothened lumber.
+The next step in this tutorial is to finally add your design to the board’s surface.
+You could use these four super easy methods when laying down the letters on the rustic and smoothened lumber.

-If you want to have complete control over your board’s overall look, it’s a great idea to print your design ahead.
-Through some photo editing software, you can find all kinds of fonts and patterns to make your board achieve the aesthetic element you want.
+If you want to have complete control over your board’s overall look, in this tutorial you will know that it’s a great idea to print your design ahead.
+Through some photo editing software tutorial, you can find all kinds of fonts and patterns to make your board achieve the aesthetic element you want.

-After printing, you can transfer it from paper to the board using an easy pencil technique.
+After printing, you can transfer it from paper to the board using a super easy pencil technique.
 Turn over the paper and rub the pencil lead on its back to pass on the letters and patterns on the wood signs’ surface.